 FGM is deeply rooted in people's culture.
 Its abandonment will be the result of a slow and complex process that will require the involvement of different community groups over sustained periods of time.
-The findings of the present study have shown that, although FGM has a negative impact on the health and wellbeing of girls and women, it has also contributed to shaping the identity of entire community-based approaches that should be seen as interlinked and complementary to each other for the design of effective anti-FGM programmes.
+The findings of the present study have shown that, although FGM has a negative impact on the health and wellbeing of girls and women, it has also contributed to shaping the identity of entire communities.
+The recommendations listed below therefore include a combination of individual and community-based approaches that should be seen as interlinked and complementary to each other for the design of effective anti-FGM programmes.

 COMMUNITY-LED APPROACHES TO SHIFT SOCIAL NORMS: The perpetuation of FGM is driven by strong social and peer pressures that influence women's and households' decisions, leading many married uncut women to undergo the practice in adulthood to avoid social exclusion and mockery.
-Community-based approaches, designed based on principles of diffusion of innovation theory (Brown et al., 2013; UNICEF, 2010), and aimed at addressing the social dynamics underpinning the continuation of FGM and other harmful practices - such as SASA!
+Community-based approaches, designed based on principles of diffusion of innovation theory (Brown et al., 2013; UNICEF, 2010), and aimed at addressing the social dynamics underpinning the continuation of FGM and other harmful practices such as SASA!
 (Abramsky et al., 2014) and Tostan's Community Empowerment Programme (Cislaghi, 2019) - have shown some promising results in other contexts.
 These could be integrated through community dialogues and public declaration interventions.